 - Increased visibility into costs

-Outside counsel assessments also expose the law firms that value innovation and are focused on culture, project management skills, client satisfaction, communications practices, and commitment to diversity.
+Outside counsel assessments also expose the law firms that value innovation and are focused on culture, project management skills, client satisfaction, communications practices, and commitment to law firm diversity.
 Keeping an eye on this ensures legal teams and their law firms have aligned business goals.

 Pitfall 3: Only Leveraging Data for Cost Management